cloudfoundry-samples/github-service-broker-ruby/README.md

 ## Introduction

-A Service Broker is required to integrate any service as a [Managed Service](http://docs.cloudfoundry.com/docs/running/architecture/services/#managed) on Cloud Foundry.
+A Service Broker is required to integrate any service as a [Managed Service](http://docs.cloudfoundry.com/docs/running/architecture/services/#managed) on a Cloud Foundry instance.
+(For brevity, we'll refer to such an instance simply as "Cloud Foundry".)

 This sample Service Broker is written in ruby, and can be used as a basis for writing broker for any other services.